calebmsword/clone-deep/README.md

         additionalValues: [{
             value: value.get();

-            // The assigner will decide where the clone of `value.get` will be stored assigner(cloned) {
+            // `assigner` decides where the clone of `value.get` will be stored assigner(cloned) {
                 clonedWrapper.set(cloned);
             }